helm/helm-www/content/en/blog/2019-05-02-helm-3-preview-pt4.md

 With Tiller gone, Helm 3 stores release data in the same namespace as the release's destination.
 This change allows one to install a chart with the same release name in another namespace, and data is persisted between cluster upgrades/reboots in etcd.
 You can install Wordpress into namespace "foo" as well as namespace "bar", and both releases can be referred to as "wordpress".

-Speaking of Charts...read the next blog [here](https://helm.sh/blog/helm-3-preview-pt5/) where we discuss changes to chart dependicies in our *Helm 3 Preview: Charting Our Future* blog series over the course of 4 weeks.
+Speaking of Charts...read the next blog [here](https://helm.sh/blog/helm-3-preview-pt5/) where we discuss changes to chart dependencies in our *Helm 3 Preview: Charting Our Future* blog series over the course of 4 weeks.